Daniel-Lasecki/System-sw-C-Daniel-Lasecki-school/environment-setup/README.md

 ### Step 3: Customize VM

+** Note: If you already have a working git account (in dc.turkuamk.fi), you don't have to do this again **

 The installed VM is naturally the same for all students, but will want to use your own identity to sync with TUAS gitlab repository.
 - Configure git identity
 ```bash